H4HWV2011/msjarvis-public-docs/Quantarithmia-Framework.md

 ## Further Reading

-- Appendix A: Quantarithmia Overview (`thesis/appendix-quantarithmia-overview.md`) – WVU‑oriented overview and empirical validation diagram.
+- [Appendix A: Quantarithmia Overview](thesis/appendix-quantarithmia-overview.md) – with original PDF link.
-- Appendix B: Quantarithmia Journal (`thesis/appendix-quantarithmia-journal.md`) – full theoretical and methodological treatment.
+- [Appendix B: Quantarithmia Journal](thesis/appendix-quantarithmia-journal.md) – with original PDF link.

 > Status: This document is a draft overview for researchers and collaborators.
 It will evolve as the Quantarithmia framework and associated publications (journal articles, theses, talks) continue to develop.